-- Certain continuing investors (including Stephen L. Green, members of his immediate family and unaffiliated partners in the Property-owning entities) will receive 2,383,284 Units in consideration for their interests in the Properties, Property-owning entities and the management, leasing and construction businesses of SL Green with a total value of approximately \$50 million (representing approximately 18.1% of the equity of the Company on a fully-diluted basis). - The Operating Partnership will use \$20 million to repay a portion of the LBHI Loan that was made to Green Realty LLC, a newly-formed limited liability company indirectly owned by Stephen L. Green and unaffiliated with the Company ("Green Realty LLC") and invested in Treasury Securities pledged as collateral therefor (which, upon repayment of the LBHI Loan, will be released for the benefit of Stephen L. Green). - Certain members of SL Green management (Nancy A. Peck, Steven H. Klein, Benjamin P. Feldman, Gerard Nocera and Louis A. Olsen) own an aggregate of 553,616 shares of restricted Common Stock (purchased for an aggregate of \$3,831) that initially will have a value of \$11.6 million. - Certain members of SL Green management (Stephen L. Green, David J. Nettina, Nancy A. Peck, Steven H. Klein, Benjamin P. Feldman, Gerard Nocera and Louis A. Olsen) will become officers and/or directors of the Company.
+- Certain continuing investors (including Stephen L. Green, members of his immediate family and unaffiliated partners in the Property-owning entities) will receive 2,383,284 Units in consideration for their interests in the Properties, Property-owning entities and the management, leasing and construction businesses of SL Green with a total value of approximately \$47.7 million, based on the assumed initial public offering price (representing approximately 18.1% of the equity of the Company on a fully-diluted basis). - The Operating Partnership will use \$20 million to repay a portion of the LBHI Loan that was made to Green Realty LLC, a newly-formed limited liability company indirectly owned by Stephen L. Green and unaffiliated with the Company ("Green Realty LLC") and invested in Treasury Securities pledged as collateral therefor (which, upon repayment of the LBHI Loan, will be released for the benefit of Stephen L. Green). - Certain members of SL Green management (Nancy A. Peck, Steven H. Klein, Benjamin P. Feldman, Gerard Nocera and Louis A. Olsen) own an aggregate of 553,616 shares of restricted Common Stock that initially will have a value of \$11.1 million, based on the assumed initial public offering price. - Certain members of SL Green management (Stephen L. Green, David J. Nettina, Nancy A. Peck, Steven H. Klein, Benjamin P. Feldman, Gerard Nocera and Louis A. Olsen) will become officers and/or directors of the Company.
 In addition, each of such persons will enter into employment and noncompetition agreements with the Company.
 See "Management--Employment and Noncompetition Agreements."
-Also, the Company will grant to directors, officers and employees of the Company options to purchase an aggregate of 660,000 shares of Common Stock at the initial public offering price under the Company's stock option and incentive plan, subject to certain vesting requirements (50,000 of such options will be granted to each of Ms. Peck and Messrs.
-Klein, Feldman, Nocera and Olsen; 75,000 of such options will be granted to Mr. Nettina).
+Also, the Company will grant to directors, officers and employees of the Company options to purchase an aggregate of 660,000 shares of Common Stock at the initial public offering price under the Company's stock option and incentive plan, subject to certain vesting requirements.
 In addition, pursuant to the terms of their employment agreements, Messrs.
-Nettina and Klein will receive forgivable loans to purchase Common Stock to be issued under such plan in the principal amount of \$300,000 and \$500,000, respectively.
-See "Management." - The interests in the Properties, Property-owning entities and Service Corporations being contributed to the Operating Partnership have a negative book value of approximately \$7.2 million.
-As a result of the foregoing transactions, continuing investors, members of management and affiliates of the Company will receive benefits with an aggregate value of \$82.4 million, consisting of (i) Units with an aggregate value of \$50 million, (ii) \$20 million in Treasury Securities, (iii) shares of restricted Common Stock of the Company valued at \$11.6 million and (iv) forgivable loans to purchase Common Stock in the aggregate principal amount of \$800,000. - The structure of the Formation Transactions will provide the Unit recipients (including Stephen L. Green, members of his immediate family and unaffiliated partners in the Property-owning entities) the opportunity for deferral of the tax consequences of their contribution to the Operating Partnership of their interests in the Properties, Property-owning entities and Service Corporations. - A to-be-formed limited liability company owned by Stephen L. Green and his three sons (the "Service Corporation LLC") will own all of the voting stock of each of the Service Corporations (representing a 5% equity interest therein). - Pursuant to the Lock-out Provisions, the Company will be restricted in its ability to sell, or reduce the amount of mortgage indebtedness on, two of the Properties (673 First Avenue and 470 Park Avenue South) for up to 12 years following the completion of the Offering, which could enable certain participants in the Formation Transactions (including Stephen L. Green, members of his immediate family and unaffiliated partners in the Property-owning entities) to defer certain tax consequences associated with the Formation Transactions.
+Nettina and Klein will receive loans to purchase Common Stock to be issued under such plan in the principal amount of \$300,000 and \$500,000, respectively.
+See "Management." - The structure of the Formation Transactions will provide the Unit recipients (including Stephen L. Green, members of his immediate family and unaffiliated partners in the Property-owning entities) the opportunity for deferral of the tax consequences of their contribution to the Operating Partnership of their interests in the Properties, Property-owning entities and Service Corporations. - A to-be-formed limited liability company owned by Stephen L. Green and his three sons (the "Service Corporation LLC") will own all of the voting stock of each of the Service Corporations (representing a 5% equity interest therein). - Pursuant to the Lock-out Provisions, the Company will be restricted in its ability to sell, or reduce the amount of mortgage indebtedness on, two of the Properties (673 First Avenue and 470 Park Avenue South) for up to 12 years following the completion of the Offering, which could enable certain participants in the Formation Transactions (including Stephen L. Green, members of his immediate family and unaffiliated partners in the Property-owning entities) to defer certain tax consequences associated with the Formation Transactions.

-- Persons or entities receiving Units in the Formation Transactions (including entities owned by Stephen L. Green) will have registration rights with respect to shares of Common Stock issued in exchange for Units
+- Persons or entities receiving Units in the Formation Transactions (including entities owned by Stephen L. Green) will have registration rights with respect to shares of Common Stock issued in exchange for Units.

-Additional information concerning benefits to related parties is set forth under "Structure and Formation of the Company--Benefits to Related Parties." $\frac{1}{2} \left(\frac{1}{2} \right) \left(\frac{1}$
+Additional information concerning benefits to related parties is set forth under "Structure and Formation of the Company--Benefits to Related Parties."